 Alternative 3 would involve the demolition of the facilities that presently occupy the City Services Center and firefighter training academy areas and the construction of an arena and parking structures that would open to a pedestrian plaza that would include an outdoor stage (see Figure 6-2).
 Similar to the Proposed Project, the arena under this alternative would have a capacity of 18,000 attendees in an NBA basketball configuration, and up to 18,500 in certain concert configurations.
-The arena would be located on the southeast portion of the site while Parking Structure A would be situated on the southwestern portion of the site and Parking Structures B and C would be situated on the northeastern portion of the site.
+The arena would be located on the southeast portion of the site while Parking Structure A would be situated on the southwestern portion of the site.
 Access to the arena would be provided on West Beach and North Eucalyptus avenues via a pedestrian plaza.
 Parking Structure A would be accessed from North Eucalyptus Avenue while Parking Structures B and C would be accessed from West Beach Avenue.
 In addition, approximately 48,000 square feet of ground floor retail oriented towards the pedestrian plaza would be provided on the lower level of Parking Garages A and B and along the northwestern border of the site.